Homophobia and internalised homophobia

 The Human Rights Commission reports that 6 in 10 LGBTQ people experience verbal homophobic abuse, 2 in 10 experience physical abuse and 1 in 10 experience other types of abuse due to their sexual or gender diversity.

-This highlights the discrimination faced by the LGBTQ community and the tendency for these abuses to cause people to internalize discrimination within themselves.
+This highlights the discrimination faced by the LGBTQ community and the tendency for these abuses to cause people to internalise discrimination within themselves.

-Attitudes about homosexuality have shifted from seeing homosexuals as ‘sinners’, to being seen as a pathological illness.
+Attitudes about homosexuality have shifted from seeing queer people as ‘sinners’, to being seen as having a pathological illness.

 While the attitudes of homosexuality have changed over time there is still ignorant fear based attitudes about homosexuality, resulting in discrimination and hate crimes towards the LGBTI communities.

-Herek defines heterosexism as a system that ‘denies, denigrates and stigmatizes any non heterosexual form of behaviour, relationships of community’ .
-This general term encompasses many different aspects of what is considered ‘normal’ in society and any different practice or ways of being as less than or suppressed.
+Herek defines heterosexism as a system that ‘denies, denigrates and stigmatises any non heterosexual form of behaviour, relationships of community’.
+This general term encompasses many different aspects of what is considered ‘normal’ in society.
+And any different practices or ways of being are seen as less-than, or suppressed.

 It is important to understand that discrimination is experienced differently by each sexual minority group in the LGBTQ acronym.
-So homophobic behaviours are varied and experienced differently for Lesbian and Gay men.
+So homophobic behaviours are varied and experienced differently for Lesbians, Gay men, and same-sex attracted people.

-Homophobia can be a direct, in your face experience when someone uses horrible language to your face or indirectly in government policies.
-This was clearly the case for criminalizing ‘homosexual acts’ or ‘sodomy’ within Australian states.
-So while you may not experience a direct homophobic slur on the street homophobia is present and impactful on many people.
+Homophobia can be a direct, in-your-face experience when someone uses horrible language to your face, or indirectly in government policies.
+This was clearly the case for criminalising ‘homosexual acts’ or ‘sodomy’ within Australian states.
+So, while you may not experience a direct homophobic slur on the street, homophobia is present and impactful on many people.

 Experiencing homophobia or heterosexism prevents the LGBTQ community from accessing help and connecting with others.
-This is due to feeling less than from heterosexuals and the history of being placed in this position for a long time.
+This is due to being treated as inferior to heterosexuals and the long history of being placed in this position.
 Of particular concern is gay people being treated as having a mental health issue because of their sexuality.

-In therapy gay men were pushed to have sex with women in order to ‘cure them’ or to go to camps where electrocution was used to basically shock the gay away.
-Religious camps were formed to also ‘pray the gay away’ moving young teenagers and adults to these camps until they were no longer homosexual.
+In therapy, gay men were pushed to have sex with women in order to ‘cure them’.
+Or forced to go to camps where electrocution was used to basically shock the gay away.
+Religious camps were formed to also ‘pray the gay away’, and young teenagers and adults were moved to these camps until they were no longer homosexual.

 This idea of fixing homosexuality inherently underlines being gay as wrong.
-As you can imagine these ways of treating homosexuality has caused fears towards mental health professionals from the LGBTQ community and their view of them in a therapy session.
+As you can imagine, these ways of treating homosexuality have caused fears towards mental health professionals from the LGBTQ community and their view of them in a therapy session.

-These simple heteronormative assumptions assumes sexuality and at times forces people to either correct the person or many times just answer the question.
-So in effect there is persuasion towards needing to be heterosexual until you state otherwise or that being heterosexual is ‘normal’.
+These simple heteronormative assumptions assume sexuality and, at times, force people to either correct the person, or just answer the question.
+So in effect, there is persuasion towards needing to be heterosexual until you state otherwise, or that being heterosexual is ‘normal’.

-This affect on a person identifying as gay or lesbian may be internalizing these thoughts that they are bad because they are gay or ‘not normal’.
-This is commonly called internalized homophobia.
+The affect on a person identifying as gay or lesbian may be that they internalise thoughts that they are bad because they are gay or ‘not normal’.
+This is commonly called internalised homophobia.

-The barrage of ‘normal’ attitudes about being heteorsexual is ‘normal’ and ‘right’ and
+1. The barrage of ‘normal’ attitudes about being heterosexual is ‘normal’ and ‘right’.

-The gay or lesbian person internalizing these thoughts and negatively viewing themselves because of this.
+2. The gay or lesbian person internalising these thoughts and negatively viewing themselves because of this.

-In counselling work there is a need to first focus on the person’s view of themselves and break down the internal thoughts and then move to identifying allies the person can feel comfortable with so it feels less like a ‘us’ and ‘them’ battle.
+In counselling work, there is a need to first focus on the person’s view of themselves and break down the internal thoughts.
+Then move to identifying allies the person can feel comfortable with so it feels less like a ‘us’ and ‘them’ battle.

-Internalized Homophobia is a very common for gay and lesbian people, specifically those who have grown up in a religious family or a family where there hasn’t been many interactions with gay people.
+Internalised Homophobia is a very common for gay and lesbian people.
+Specifically for those who have grown up in a religious family.
+Or a family where there hasn’t been many interactions with gay people.

 • Poor view of being gay and aligning this with being bad or ‘not normal’